k3s-io/docs/docs/cli/etcd-snapshot.md

 S3 configuration must be passed via the CLI when restoring a snapshot stored on S3.

 :::note
-Pass only the the `--etcd-s3` and `--etcd-s3-config-secret` flags to enable the Secret.
+Pass only the `--etcd-s3` and `--etcd-s3-config-secret` flags to enable the Secret.
 If any other S3 configuration flags are set, the Secret will be ignored.
 :::